SMZR 32x225 / N52 - magnetic roller

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Health risk associated with microscopic parts of magnets are risky, when accidentally ingested, which becomes significant in the context of children's health.
-Furthermore, miniscule components of these devices can be problematic in medical diagnosis in case of swallowing.
+- Health risk to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which becomes significant in the context of children's health.
+It's also worth noting that small elements of these products have the potential to be problematic in medical diagnosis in case of swallowing.

 Never bring neodymium magnets close to a phone and GPS.